doersino/excessivelyadequate.com/README.md

 ### Libraries

-Two JavaScript libraries are used: MathJax and [Littlefoot](https://github.com/goblindegook/littlefoot).
+Two JavaScript libraries are used: KaTeX and [Littlefoot](https://github.com/goblindegook/littlefoot).
 Their licenses can be found in their respective directories in `assets/`.

 ### Webfonts